 - Remove rubbish bins and recycling bins quickly, as these can be used as props to reach higher spaces.

-Whether you're looking for information on how to reduce graffiti around your neighbourhood, school or business, the below resources will offer a guide for helpful tips and contacts within the community.
+Whether you're looking for information on how to reduce graffiti around your neighbourhood, school or business, the below PDF provides helpful tips and contacts within the community.